-Through the School of Education, students are prepared to be teachers, counselors, and school administrators capable of working effectively with diverse populations.
-Through course work and field experiences, students come to an appreciation of and commitment to cultural diversity and to the elimination of inequitable instructional and institutional practices.
+Programs in education at NDSU are administered by the School of Education.
+Our graduates are prepared to be teachers, counselors, and school administrators ans assume various additional roles in education and throughout the community.
+Program graduates are capable of working effectively with diverse populations.
+Through course work and field experiences, students come to an appreciation of - and commitment to - cultural diversity and the elimination of inequitable instructional and institutional practices.